Muazu Africa — Infrastructure to Stop Rural Value Leakage

 Key Activities

-Investor due diligence packs
+Investor-grade due diligence preparation

-Blended finance structuring
+Blended finance and grant structuring

-Grant reporting frameworks
+GESI-aligned impact reporting frameworks

 Stage 06